vishalkirtisharma/ML-AI/README.md

 Polynomial regression can provide a better fit for the data compared to simple linear regression when the relationship is not linear.

+## Support Vector Regression
+The Support Vector Regression (SVR) model is implemented to predict salaries based on position levels.
+It utilizes the dataset `Position_Salaries.csv` and applies the SVR technique to capture the relationship between position levels and salaries.

+For detailed implementation and results, please refer to the [Support Vector Regression documentation](04) Support Vector Regression/support_vector_regression_documentation.md).

 ## Future Additions

 This section will be updated with additional models and functionalities as the project expands.
 Future models may include decision trees and more.